Menu Close

 • To differentiate a cochlear from a retrocochlear sensorineural hearing loss.

 3. Bekesy Audiometry.
-It is self-recording audiometry based on sweep and fixed frequency testing, where various pure tone frequencies automatically move from low to high while the patient controls the intensity through a button.
-Two tracings, one with continuous and the other with the pulsed tone, are obtained.
-The tracings help to differentiate a cochlear from a retrocochlear and organic from a functional hearing loss.
-Bekesy audiometry is seldom performed these days.
+Bekesy audiometry is a self-recording audiometric technique based on sweep and fixed frequency testing.
+In this method, various pure tone frequencies automatically shift from low to high, while the patient controls the intensity using a button.
+Two tracings are obtained: one with a continuous tone and the other with a pulsed tone.
+These tracings help differentiate between cochlear and retrocochlear hearing loss as well as between organic and functional hearing loss.
+However, Bekesy audiometry is seldom performed in contemporary practice.

-• Type I Continuous and pulsed tracings overlap.
-Seen in normal hearing or conductive hearing loss.
+• Type I: Continuous and pulsed tracings overlap, indicating normal hearing or conductive hearing loss.

-• Type II Continuous and pulsed tracings overlap up to 1000 Hz and then continuous tracing falls.
-Seen in cochlear loss.
+• Type II: Continuous and pulsed tracings overlap up to 1000 Hz, after which the continuous tracing falls.
+This pattern is seen in cochlear loss.

-• Type III Continuous tracing falls below pulsed tracing at 100–500 Hz even up to 40–50 dB.
-Seen in retrocochlear / neural lesion.
+• Type III: The continuous tracing falls below the pulsed tracing at 100–500 Hz, sometimes up to 40–50 dB.
+This pattern is indicative of a retrocochlear or neural lesion.

-• Type IV Continuous tracing falls below pulsed lesion at frequencies up to 1000 Hz by more than 25 dB.
-Seen in retrocochlear/ neural lesion.
+• Type IV: The continuous tracing falls below the pulsed tracing at frequencies up to 1000 Hz by more than 25 dB.
+This pattern is also seen in retrocochlear or neural lesions.

-• Type V Continuous tracing is above pulsed one.
-Seen in nonorganic hearing loss.
+• Type V: The continuous tracing is above the pulsed tracing, which is characteristic of nonorganic hearing loss.

 4. Impedance Audiometry.